tytydraco/yessleep/out/The_Crying_Rooms.md

 These straps tightened around her limbs and blood started to drip onto the floor.
 The nails did not bend as they impaled her body, the straps only stopped moving when the nails were fully inside of her.

-This was when I noticed tears falling from her eyes before she spoke again,
+This was when I noticed tears falling from her eyes before she spoke once more,

 “After this will I see my family again?”